dailerob/Synthetic_Rooms_CV/README.txt

 Roberto Dailey
 March 2022

+This poject was intially constructed for the University of Texas Machine Learning and Datascience club semester competition.
+It is now free for all to use for any CV applications (just please cite me)

 Basic info is covered by competition_Details.pdf

 geometry_node_tests.blend is the blender file that generates room - it should be set up to go, just switch to rendered view or render an animation to start producing images.